NCAS-CMS/epoc/docs/model_failures.md

 ~~~
 cylc trigger u-dp361 //20310801T0000Z/*
 ~~~
-Note: This will also trigger the jdma task.
+Note: This will also trigger the jdma task so hold it manually.

+**Important: Make sure any earlier cycles have caught up, otherwise tasks may run out of order.**